hannesbraun/halkara/README.md

 OPTIONS:
     -g, --genre <GENRE>      Selects the trending tracks for a specified genre -h, --help               Print help information
-    -o, --order <ORDER>      The order in which to play the trending tracks [possible values: asc, desc, rand]
+        --log                Switches to the log user interface --max-length         The maximum length for a track (longer tracks won't be played) --min-length         The minimum length for a track (shorter tracks won't be played) -o, --order <ORDER>      The order in which to play the trending tracks [possible values: asc, desc, rand]
     -t, --time <TIME>        Selects the trending tracks over a specified time range